joshrlowe/hacked-news/README.md

 ### Group Number: 23
 ### Josh Lowe (jrl19@fsu.edu) and Trevor Fagan (taf20@fsu.edu)

+## Description of this Repository
+Hacked News is a website for accessing the latest news powered by the Hacker News API.
+User authentication is powered by Auth0 and user information, articles, and likes are stored in a SQLite3 database.
+This website was built from the ground up- SSL certification, security, database setup, automated updating, recurring database updates with cron, and more all built around Flask.

 ### Configuration Files (11/03/2022)
 All configuration files are found in config. hackedNews is our nginx server block including our ssl certificate.